gwexploratoryaudits/brla_explore/B2Audits/README.md

 # brla_explore/B2Audits
 exploratory code related to ballot-by-ballot (B2) RLAs, both with and without replacement.

-For our main code, we assume two candidates and no invalid votes.
+We assume that the stopping condition of the audit is monotone increasing with the number of winner ballots in the sample, all other parameters being constant.
+For most of our main code, we assume two candidates and no invalid votes.
 In scripts, we may use the tests for pairwise contests to determine the test for a multi-candidate contest as described in the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
+Claire Furtick's code, currently undergoing testing, derives stopping probabilities for multi-candidate contests by correctly combining our results for pairwise contests.

-Read the README for the parent directory, brla_explore, first.
+Read the README for the parent directory, [*brla_explore*](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits), first.

-## Properties of ballot-by-ballot audits
+## Statistical properties of ballot-by-ballot audits
-The properties computed are:
+The properties computed are as follows.
+They are computed without simulation, for a given margin, a choice of sampling with or without replacement, and a maximum sample size for an audit without replacement.
+See below for more details on maximum sample size.

-1. **Ballot-by-Ballot Stopping Schedule:** The probability of stopping at each ballot draw for a given underlying election margin.
+1. **Ballot-by-Ballot Stopping Schedule:** The non-cumulative probability of stopping, computed at each ballot draw, for a given underlying election margin.

 2. **Ballot-by-Ballot Risk Schedule:** The above, when the margin is the smallest possible for an incorrect election: a draw (for even-sized elections) or a margin of a single vote in favor of the loser.
 For audits with replacement, we always assume a tie as in the literature.

-3. **Stopping Probability:** The probability that the audit stops: the sum of the values of the stopping schedule, expected to be one.
+3. **Stopping Probability:** The total probability that the audit stops: the sum of the values of the stopping schedule, expected to be one if the maximum sample size is large enough.

 4. **Total Risk:** The total risk of the audit for the worst-case election (draw or margin of one in favour of the loser).
-Computed as the sum of the values of the risk schedule.
+Computed as the sum of the values of the risk schedule; we assume a full hand count follows if the audit does not stop after all ballots have been drawn.

-5. **No of Expected Ballots:** The scalar product of the stopping schedule and the vector of corresponding sample size.
+5. **No of Expected Ballots:** The scalar product of the stopping schedule and the vector of corresponding sample sizes.

 6. **No of Expected Ballots for Worst-Case Incorrect Election:** The scalar product of the risk schedule and the sample size vector, plus (1-Total Risk)(max number of draws).
 In the absence of knowledge of the size of the election, this is a lower bound on the value, a sanity check.